“Come on you guys, we gotta get gas!”

 Silence.
 Dave is fucking with him.
-Alex forgets his aching head and sits up, eager to hear what Dave thinks of last night’s session.
+Alex forgets his aching head and listens, eager to hear what Dave thinks of last night’s session.

 Dave lets him hang a moment more before exploding, “Pretty fuckin’ good, man!”

-“Aw right!” says Joe-boy and Alex can hear the patter of the little dance he’s seen Dave go into when super excited.
-He can hear him playing Andy-boy’s shoulders and head like timbales.
+“Aw right!” says Joe-boy and Alex can hear the patter of the little dance he’s seen Dave go into when super excited, playing Andy-boy’s shoulders and head like timbales.
 In the pause that follows, Alex’s eyes drift to a distant focus, and he wishes again as he does every day, as he knows Dave and Andy-boy are wishing, the same unsayable wish.

 The urgency of the moment intrudes.
 “I gotta go warm up the car.
 You better get those guys up—if we don’t get some gas before work we’re screwed ‘cuz there’s not gonna be enough to get home.”

 Dave is pounding the walls in the hall.
 “OK, OK, I’m up, I’m up!”
-Alex croaks and staggers to his feet.
-A wave of nausea and dizziness staggers him.
+Alex croaks.
+A wave of nausea and dizziness stops him.
 He leans on his knees a moment, then straightening up, he yawns and stretches to fight it off.
 Trying to rouse his still-sleeping mind, he surveys the trash and possessions that clutter the room: piles of clean and dirty clothes, beer bottles and candy wrappers, an alto recorder and some bongos, an eight-track car stereo complete with naked oval speakers, a jungle of African violets in the window on the chest of drawers he stole from his father’s sister.
 Behind him is the mattress he stole from an aunt on his mother’s side.